 Payouts may fall behind inflation

 No one can predict what may happen to inflation over time.
 The set payouts from your fixed annuity may not keep up with inflation, meaning their buying power may decrease over time.
-To lessen this risk, you may be able to choose a payout option that adjusts for inflation or purchase a contract rider for inflation protection.
+To lessen this risk, you may be able to choose a payout option that adjusts for inflation.

-Unlike a stock market investment, a fixed annuity has a set rate of return.
-You don't lose money when the market goes down, but you also don't earn more when the market goes up.
+Unlike a stock market investment, a fixed annuity has a set interest rate for the duration of the contract period.
+While you don't lose money when the market goes down, you also don't earn more when the market goes up.

 A fixed annuity can pay you a set income for life, but it depends on the type of payout you choose.
 If you choose a period certain payout (such as 10 years of income), your annuity may stop paying income while you're still alive and need a consistent income.

-This is one of the only ways you can lose money with a fixed annuity.
-Once you pay premiums for an annuity, the insurance carrier expects to hold that money until you're ready to receive regular payments from it.
+This is one of the ways you can lose money with a fixed annuity.
+Once you begin paying premiums for an annuity, the insurance carrier expects to hold that money until you're ready to receive regular payments from it.
 If you decide to

 What are the benefits of fixed annuities?

 Buying a fixed annuity can be a practical way to meet your lifetime income needs—or those of a loved one.
-These are some of the rewards you can expect from a fixed annuity contract.
+These are seven rewards you can expect from a fixed annuity contract.

 If you buy a